camelot-dev/camelot/docs/user/advanced.rst

     "NUMBER TYPE DBA NAME","","","LICENSEE NAME","ADDRESS","CITY","ST","ZIP","PHONE NUMBER","EXPIRES"
     "...","...","...","...","...","...","...","...","...","..."

 Ah!
-Since `PDFMiner <https://github.com/pdfminer/pdfminer.six>`_ merged the strings, "NUMBER", "TYPE" and "DBA NAME", all of them were assigned to the same cell.
+Since `playa <https://pypi.org/project/playa-pdf/>`_ (the PDFMiner-compatible layout engine Camelot now uses) merged the strings, "NUMBER", "TYPE" and "DBA NAME", all of them were assigned to the same cell.
 Let's see how we can fix this in the next section.

 Split text along separators
 ---------------------------

-To deal with cases like the output from the previous section, you can pass ``split_text=True`` to :meth:`read_pdf() <camelot.read_pdf>`, which will split any strings that lie in different cells but have been assigned to a single cell (as a result of being merged together by `PDFMiner <https://github.com/pdfminer/pdfminer.six>`_).
+To deal with cases like the output from the previous section, you can pass ``split_text=True`` to :meth:`read_pdf() <camelot.read_pdf>`, which will split any strings that lie in different cells but have been assigned to a single cell (as a result of being merged together by `playa <https://pypi.org/project/playa-pdf/>`_, the PDFMiner-compatible layout engine).

 .. code-block:: pycon
   :class: full-width